-All done September 10th 2007 |
+| Finished, September 10th, 2007 |

 If you are new to the island, I recommend that you rent to begin with to be sure you have found the perfect place for your dream home.

-Of course if you have been a frequent visitor to the island you probably have all that information and you can go directly to purchasing or building.
-In our case we decided to build, as we couldn't find the perfect place already built.
+Of course, if you have been a frequent visitor to the island, you probably have all that information, and you can go directly to purchasing or building.
+In our case, we decided to build, as we couldn't find the perfect place already built.

-Day one January 15th 2007 |
+| Day one, January 15th 2007 |

 Mistakes do happen!
 We know of a few instances where owners started a house but on the wrong lot, or were in the process of purchasing a lot or a house and discovered the "sellers" did not actually have the legal right to sell the property.

-Digging down to bedrock - they dug down 13 feet |
+| Digging down 13 feet to bedrock. |

-Before you actually get to start on your project, obtaining a building permit and having your plans approved can take awhile but eventually you'll be ready to start.
+Before you actually get to start on your project, obtaining a building permit and having your plans approved can take a while, but eventually, you'll be ready to start.

-Blocks are quickly rising up! |
+| Blocks are quickly rising up! |

-Now permits in hand you are ready to clear the property and construct a solid foundation.
-No, you don't have to actually do the work, the crew will do it for you.
+Now permits in hand, you are ready to clear the property and construct a solid foundation.
+No, you don't have to actually do the work; the crew will do it for you.

-You can satisfy yourself with watching.
+You can satisfy yourself by watching.
 (But be sure to wear your supervisory hard hat and carry a clipboard.
 You want to project the right impression that you know exactly what you are doing.)

-Pouring the roof |
+| Pouring the roof |

-Pouring the roof of our casa |
+| Pouring the roof of our casa |

-Mixing the concrete occasionally involves a portable cement mixer, but just as likely will be done by hand with a shovel, and a bucket brigade to transport the wet cement mix to the required location.
+Mixing the concrete occasionally involves a portable cement mixer, but just as likely will be done by hand with a shovel and a bucket brigade to transport the wet cement mix to the required location.

-During a roof-pouring we have seen as many as twenty-five guys working the site, passing heavy buckets of concrete from the ground up to the second floor, and up again to the roof.
+During a roof-pouring, we have seen as many as twenty-five guys working the site, passing heavy buckets of concrete from the ground up to the second floor, and up again to the roof.
 The empty buckets are tossed back down to start the journey over again.
-Most houses are created out of eight inch concrete building blocks and rebar.
+Most houses are created out of eight-inch concrete building blocks and rebar.
 A few large architecturally designed homes on the island have used concrete pumper trucks.

-Downstairs tile floors |
+| Downstairs tile floors |

 Once the blocks are up, things slow down dramatically as the first coat of plaster is literally thrown at the walls, then troweled, and smoothed.
 Repeat for a second coat, and the third and final coat.
-It is a mind-numbing, but very necessary process that takes the edge off of the initial excitement.
+It is a mind-numbing, but very necessary process that takes the edge off the initial excitement.

 Oh good!
 More photos of plaster going on the walls.
 That's so very exciting.

-Several coats of plaster - boring, boring boring! |
+| Several coats of plaster |

-At this point, the only wood that has been used during construction is to build a homemade ladder for the work-site.
 How different than North American construction methods.
 But this is the tropics; hurricanes, humid weather, rainstorms, and voracious tropical insects have altered how buildings are constructed.
 Your typical Minnesota or Alberta home would not last a year in this climate.

 We are very happy with the results as the house was completed quicker than promised, and cost less than what we had budgeted.

-Damn, one small detail we forgot about.
+Damn, one small detail we forgot.

-And that is a whole other story!
+Now we need furniture.
+And that is another trip and whole other story!

 Hasta Luego